ankane/blind_index/README.md

 ## Algorithms [master, not production-ready]

-The default hashing algorithm is PBKDF2-HMAC-SHA256, but a number of others are supported.
+The default hashing algorithm is PBKDF2-HMAC-SHA256, but a number of others are available.

 ### scrypt